-On Friday, February 5, 2021, U.S. Citizenship and Immigration Services (USCIS) announced that the initial registration period for the FY2022 H-1B Cap Lottery will begin on March 9, 2021.
-The initial registration will open at noon Eastern Standard Time (EST) on March 9, 2021, and run through noon (EST) on March 25, 2021.
-Both attorney representatives and registrants must wait until March 9, 2021, to create and complete H-1B registrations through USCIS’s H-1B Registration.
+On Friday, January 28, 2022, U.S. Citizenship and Immigration Services (USCIS) announced that the initial registration period for the FY2023 H-1B Cap Lottery will begin on March 1, 2022.
+The initial registration will open at noon Eastern Time (EST) on March 1, 2022 and run through noon (EST) on March 18, 2022.
+Both attorney representatives and registrants must wait until March 1, 2022, to create and complete H-1B registrations through USCIS’s H-1B Registration.
+USCIS intends to notify account holders of selections by March 31, 2022.

-In 2020, USCIS first introduced an electronic registration process for the H-1B cap cases.
-The electronics system required prospective petitioners seeking to file H-1B cap-subject petitions to first electronically register and then pay the associated $10 H-1B registration fee for each beneficiary.
-The electronic registration process has streamlined processing by reducing paperwork and data exchange, and has provided overall cost savings to employers seeking to file H-1B cap-subject petitions.
-Similar to last year, USCIS will open the initial registration period for 14 calendar days.
+Since 2020, USCIS has been utilizing their electronic registration process for the H-1B cap cases.
+The electronic system requires prospective petitioners seeking to file H-1B cap-subject petitions to first electronically register and then pay the associated $10 H-1B registration fee for each beneficiary.
+This electronic registration process has streamlined processing by reducing paperwork and data exchange and has provided overall cost savings to employers seeking to file H-1B cap-subject petitions.
+This year, USCIS will open the initial registration period for 18 calendar days.
 The H-1B random selection process will then be run on properly submitted electronic registrations.
 Only those with selected registrations will be eligible to file H-1B cap-subject petitions.

 As the demand for cap-subject H-1B visas has far exceeded the 85,000 visas available per fiscal year, we anticipate that USCIS will once again receive more registrations than there are available visas.